“Usage-based billing is taking over, and subscription-based billing is dead,” Kyle Poyar claimed boldly over TechCrunch.

 While some companies still offer platforms or applications per license, these are getting rarer.
 More vendors prefer to provide subscription-based modeling since they are more versatile than the most traditional options.

 But even that can have challenges.
-For example, some customers may find themselves trapped in the same plan not only for months but for years.
+For example, some customers may find themselves trapped in the same plan for months and years.
 Although each bundle’s contents are more varied, with the customers’ needs in mind, consumers may still not be able to use all of them regularly.

 The advantage of metered billing lies in its scalability, which greatly benefits startups and small enterprises.
-According to Deloitte, when fledgling companies have access to high-quality assets, they can scale without spending a huge amount of money.
+According to Deloitte, fledgling companies can scale without spending a huge amount of money when they have access to high-quality assets.

 Moreover, it allows these companies to be both competitive and dynamic.
 Take, for example, usage-based car insurance.
 With this setup, drivers will pay less premium if they drive more carefully.
 The variables included are hard braking, speeding, and sharp turning.
 Moreover, the system could monitor if you’re using your cellphone while driving.
 Also taken into account is how often you drive and your car’s mileage within a specific time period.
 Instead of spending a huge capital outlay on drivers’ insurance, businesses can now take advantage of usage-based billing, which they could pay less if their drivers are more disciplined on the road.